Articles and links below showcase YGA participation in the year's tours, workshops and events:

 American Fruit Grower featured on their June 2012 cover YGA member Sidney Kuhn.
 The article, "New Grower New Perspective" discusses Sidney's focus on the big picture as she guides her family's farm into the future.

-Dave and John Wenk who operate Three Springs Orchard in Benderville, PA, were featured in the December 2011 issue of Good Fruit Grower.
+Dave, John and Ben Wenk who operate Three Springs Orchard in Benderville, PA, were featured in the December 2011 issue of Good Fruit Grower.
 The Wenks bought a Darwin mechanical string thinner 50/50 with another grower in Maryland.
 The article "Blossom thin Peaches" describes its successful use.

 The YGA was featured in the October 2010 issue of Good Fruit Grower magazine!
 The article "The Next Generation" by Richard Lehnert.